rchl/SublimeLinter/README.md

 * **Ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "executable_map" setting.
 See "Configuring" below for more info.

 ### Per-project settings
 SublimeLinter supports per-project/per-language settings.
 This is useful if a linter requires path configuration on a per-project basis.
 To edit your project settings, select the menu item `Project->Edit Project`.
-If there is no "settings" object at the top level, add one and then add a "SublimeLinter" sub-object, like this:
+If there is no "settings" object at the top level, add one and then override any setting defined in the default configuration file.
+Do note that the key used in the default configuration file must be prefixed by "sublimelinter_".
+For example, to override the "run" setting, add a "sublimelinter_run" key in the "settings" object, like so:

     {
         "folders":